AK6DN/rx02_emulator/README.md

 Scroll down to the `Download the Arduino IDELegacy IDE (1.8.X)` section and download the installer appropriate for your system.
 All development and testing to data has been with the legacy 1.X IDE.
 I have done nothing with the newer 2.X IDE, so if you want to use that you are on your own.

+Update: I have installed the IDE 2.2.1 alongside my existing IDE 1.8.19.
+They live in separate directories so can be simultaneously installed.
+They share library and board file definitions, so I was able to launch IDE 2.2.1 and recompile and download the existing design done under IDE 1.8.19 with no errors.
+So the changes below for adding printf support and installing the SDFAT (and optional TIMELIB) libraries should take place following the existing instructions.
+One anomaly is after the compile the Arduino IDE version reported is IDE 1.6.7, when one might expect it to be IDE 2.2.1.
+This is a 'bug' reported in github and it appears the Arduino developers don't seem to feel it makes a difference and are reluctant to change it.
+So just be warned about the somewhat bogus report the program was compiled under IDE 1.6.7 when it appears in the compiled code welcome message.

 Run the install.

 ## SD FAT Library ##